psflex/Homepage/research.md

 ## Research Framework and Interests
 Billions of new energy and storage devices from variable resources are difficult to manage centrally for our large-scale grids-----the optimization problem is too complex.
 Thus, I focus on the decentralized optimal control for power system applications and the development of the underlying algorithms.
-My research output aims to deliver an optimal solution at the system level, while ensuring feasibility at the device level and cyber-physical security at the information level concurrently.
+My research vision aims to explore an optimal solution at the system level, while ensuring feasibility at the device level and cyber-physical security at the information level concurrently.
+Specifically, here are my research interests.

-- Power System Optimization and AI
+- Power System Optimization and AI (System Level)
-- High-Fidelity COMSOL Simulation for battery and underground cables
+- High-Fidelity COMSOL Simulation for battery and underground cables (Device Level)
-- Cyber-Physical System Security and Privacy Protection
+- Cyber-Physical System Security and Privacy Protection (Information Level)

 ## <code style="color : blue">1.
 Power System Optimization and AI (System Level)</code>
 - Convex optimization: `convex hull relaxation`, `disjunctive programming`, `mixed-integer programming`